arunroxx91/java-test/README.md

 - *accurately* assesses which readings trigger which rules
 - logs/outputs the http request payload of the data sync
 - produces a json file

-## What HRS is looking for

-Beside the above acceptance criteria HRS is looking for implementations of the concepts:
-- Encapsulation
-- Polymorphism
-- Dependency Injection
-- *Overall OOP best practices

 ## System Requirements